 L2 users differ from monolinguals in L1 knowledge; advanced L2 users differ from monolinguals in L2 knowledge; L2 users have a different metalinguistic awareness from monolinguals; L2 users have different cognitive processes.
 These subtle differences consistently suggest that people with multicompetence are not simply equivalent to two monolinguals but are a unique combination.
-(Cook 1992:557) One message from world demographics is that SLA phenomena are immensely important for social and practical reasons, as well as for academic ones.
-Approximately 6,000 languages are spoken in the world, with widely varying distribution, and almost all of them have been learned as second languages by some portion of their speakers.
-The four most commonly used languages are Chinese, English, Spanish, and Hindi, which are acquired by over 2 billion as L1s and almost 1.7 billion as L2s, as shown in 2.1 (based on Zhu 2001 and Crystal 1997b):
+(Cook 1992:557)

-2.1 Estimated L1/L2 distribution of numerically dominant languages
+Table 2.1 Estimated L1/L2 distribution of numerically dominant languages

 L1 speakers (in millions) L2 speakers (in millions)

 Chinese 1,200 15

 English 427 950

 Spanish 266 350

 Hindi 182 350